 GasFields Commission Queensland Fully implemented GFCQ has enhanced information exchange between industry, government, landholders, and peak bodies through its advisory groups.
 The commission led an insurance working group that addressed landholder concerns about the impact of coal seam gas (CSG) activity on their ability to obtain public liability insurance and made recommendations to government about long-term public liability for remediated CSG infrastructure on private property.
 The commission has responded to concerns about the transparency of information exchange with landholders and facilitated improved outcomes.
-The commission continues to review and enhance its suite of information available to stakeholders.
-Recommendatio on 7 The Department of used for assessing es, Mines and Energy publishes the weighting and any mandatory criteria der applications.
+The commission continues to review and enhance its suite of information available to stakeholders. -- --

+The Department of Natural Resources, Mines and Energy publishes the weighting and any mandatory criteria used for assessing or excluding tender applications.

 Entity Status Entity's self-assessment response or where necessary a summary Department of Resources Fully implemented Since May 2020, Resources has published weightings and mandatory criteria for all tender releases.

-Recommendatio on 8 Planning Interests A areas of regional in A ct 2014 to deter terest.
-This shou sland reviews the assessment process identified under the Regional rmine whether the process adequately manages coal seam gas activities in Id take into consideration stakeholders' concerns about inconsistent o the assessment process.
+The GasFields Commission Queensland reviews the assessment process identified under the Regional Planning Interests Act 2014 to determine whether the process adequately manages coal seam gas activities in areas of regional interest.
+This should take into consideration stakeholders' concerns about inconsistent definitions of land and exceptions to the assessment process.

 Entity Status Entity's self-assessment response or where necessary a summary GasFields Commission Queensland Fully implemented GFCQ released its review of the Regional Planning Interests Act 2014 assessment process, and made 7 recommendations to government on improving transparency, guidance, and accountability.
 In February 2022, the commission formally requested the Queensland Government provide details of its expectations on compliance and how resource companies are meeting statutory requirements under the Act.
 The commission established a regulatory review framework to guide its reviews and forward program.

-Recommendatio on 9 future function and role of the GasF ent, Manufacturing, Infrastructure and Planning determines the scope, ields Commission Queensland, taking into consideration industry maturity on, regulators and industry.
+The Department of State Development, Manufacturing, Infrastructure and Planning determines the scope, future function and role of the GasFields Commission Queensland, taking into consideration industry maturity and consultation with the commission, regulators and industry.

 Entity Status Entity's self-assessment response or where necessary a summary Department of Resources Partially implemented Included as part of Action 24 of the Queensland Resources Industry Development Plan (review land access and coexistence institutions).
 Resources expects to release a discussion paper in 2022.